Canada goose: Aircraft strikes

 Canada geese have been implicated in a number of bird strikes by aircraft.
 Their large size and tendency to fly in flocks may exacerbate their impact.
 In the United States, the Canada goose is the second-most damaging bird strike to airplanes, with the most damaging being turkey vultures.
 Canada geese can cause fatal crashes when they strike an aircraft's engine.
 The FAA has reported 1,772 known civil aircraft strikes within the United States between 1990 and 2018.
 The total cost of these bird strikes to general and commercial aviation has been reported to exceed $130 million.

-In 1995, a U. S. Air Force E-3 Sentry aircraft at Elmendorf AFB, Alaska, struck a flock of Canada geese on takeoff, losing power in both port side engines.
+In 1995, a U.S. Air Force E-3 Sentry aircraft at Elmendorf AFB, Alaska, struck a flock of Canada geese on takeoff, losing power in both port side engines.
 It crashed 2 mi from the runway, killing all 24 crew members.
 The accident sparked efforts to avoid such events, including habitat modification, aversion tactics, herding and relocation, and culling of flocks.
-In 2009, a collision with a flock of migratory Canada geese resulted in US Airways Flight 1549 suffering a total loss of power from both engines after takeoff, causing the crew of the aircraft to land the plane on the Hudson River with no loss of human life.
+In 2009, a collision with a flock of migratory Canada geese resulted in US Airways Flight 1549 suffering a total loss of power from both engines after takeoff, forcing the crew of the aircraft to ditch the plane in the Hudson River with no loss of human life.

 Cuisine

 As a large, common wild bird, the Canada goose is a common target of hunters, especially in its native range.
-Drake Larsen, a researcher in sustainable agriculture at Iowa State University, described them to The Atlantic magazine as "so yummy ...good, lean, rich meat.
-I find they are similar to a good cut of beef."
-The British Trust for Ornithology, however, has described them as "reputedly amongst the most inedible of birds."
+Drake Larsen, a researcher in sustainable agriculture at Iowa State University, described their meat to The Atlantic magazine as "yummy ...good, lean, rich meat" and finds it "similar to a good cut of beef".
+The British Trust for Ornithology, however, has described them as "reputedly amongst the most inedible of birds".
 The U.S. goose harvest for 2013–14 reported over 1.3 million geese taken.

 Canada geese are rarely farmed, and sale of wild Canada goose meat is rare due to regulation and slaughterhouses' lack of experience with wild birds.
 Geese in New York City parks culled by the New York City Department of Environmental Protection have been donated to food banks in Pennsylvania.
-As of 2011, the sale of wild Canada goose meat was not permitted in the UK; some landowners have lobbied for this ban to be withdrawn to allow them income from sale of game meat.